-- 1.1 You must continue to be:
+- 1.1 To be an eligible organisation to receive DQ7+ Fund Funding, you must be:

-- (a) a TEI, namely:
+- (a) a Tertiary Education Institution (TEI), namely:

 - (i) a University; or

-- (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or
+- (ii) Te Pūkenga; or

 - (iii) a Wānanga; or

-- (b) a PTE.
+- (b) a registered PTE.

-- 1.2 If you are Te Pūkenga, a subsidiary of Te Pūkenga delivering the relevant programme for which you receive DQ7+ Fund Funding, a Wānanga or PTE, you must continue to be quality assured by the New Zealand Qualifications Authority (NZQA).
+You must continue to be an eligible organisation for the length of the Funding Period.

-- 1.3 If you are a University, you must continue to be quality assured by the New Zealand Vice-Chancellors' Committee (NZVCC).
+- 1.2 If you are Te Pūkenga, a Wānanga or a registered PTE, you must continue to be quality assured by NZQA. - 1.3 If you are a University, you must continue to be quality assured by the New Zealand Vice-Chancellors' Committee (Universities NZ).